devgeniem/ga-popular-posts-geniem/README.md

 ### Google Analytics Tracking Code on your website

-You need to do some dynamic customisation in your tracking code to enable single post tracking:
+You need to do some dynamic customisation in your tracking code to enable single post tracking (in Dustpress style):

 ```javascript
 <script>